-Data on holders of the ID of disabled person cannot be compared in full with the data published previously, last time for 2011.
+Data on holders of the ID of disabled person cannot be compared in full with the data published previously, last available for 2011.
 A person aged 1+ year with a physical, sensory, or mental disability which has nature of a long-term adverse health status that substantially limits the person's ability to move or to get oriented, including the persons having an autism spectrum disorder.
 Since the beginning of 2014 the disabled person ID can be acquired only on the basis of a separate proceedings and an evaluation of heath status carried out by a consultative physician of the district administration of the Czech Social Security Administration.
 Depending on the level of disability of mobility and cognitive functions the type of the ID can be marked either with the code of TP - for a person with medium disability, ZTP - for a person with heavy disability, or ZTP/P - for a person with especially heavy disability of functions, or a person with completely disabled mobility or cognitive functions that requires the person to be accompanied with a guide.
+The system of benefits for people with disabilities also includes mobility allowance and grant for special aid.

 Material need benefits serve as an aid to natural persons, who have insufficient income, providing for their basic living conditions.
 The benefits meaning is to motivate persons to make active efforts to acquire finances to satisfy their basic living needs and to prevent their social exclusion.
 The system of material need benefits involves living allowance, supplementary housing allowance, and extraordinary immediate assistance.
-Care benefit is for persons older than 1 year who for reasons of long-term adverse health conditions are in need for assistance of other natural person when managing their basic life needs in the extent as determined by law.
+Care benefit is for persons old 1+ years who for reasons of long-term adverse health conditions are in need for assistance of other natural person when managing their basic life needs in the extent as determined by law.
 The persons may, upon their own free will, reimburse professional social services or use it to cover inevitable expenses while providing the care needed within the family.

-In context of the adoption of the Act No. 108/2006 Sb. on social services, as amended, in 2007 a change was carried out to classification of social services providedand the Register of Social Service Providers was established.
+In context of the adoption of the Act No 108/2006 Sb on social services, as amended, in 2007 a change was carried out to classification of social services provided and the Register of Social Service Providers was established.
 Before 2007 the data were collected for respective social service establishments when the establishment reported detailed figures solely on the prevailing type of the social service provided and merely additional information on other provided social services.
-Since 2008 a different methodology approach has been applied consisting in the observation of data on each registered social services provided.
+Since 2008 a different methodology approach has been applied consisting in the observation of data on each registered social service in a separate statistical report.
+This approach has enabled to obtain more detailed and precise data on the registered social services provided.
 For this reason, some data for the years from 2007 to 2009 are not comparable with the data for the previous years and, moreover, the data for 2007 cannot be compared to those for the following years.
 Data on capacity of social service establishments are based on actual allocation of the services provided.
-Data on social care establishments in table for regions and districts (Table 22-6) may not correspond to regional data given elsewhere (Tables 22-1 and 22-101) due to the source data were generated on different dates.
+Data on social care establishments in table for regions and districts (Table 22-7.) may not correspond to regional data given elsewhere (Tables 22-1. and 22-101.) due to the source data were generated on different dates.